untserius/dashboard1.0/README.md

-# Serius v2 - Work in Progress
+# Serius v2 - My Portfolio

 This repository contains the code for my personal portfolio website, showcasing my projects and information as a Frontend Developer.